Category

 Frequently Asked Question

-GPS stands for Global Positioning System.
-It is a satellite-based navigation system that provides location and time information in all weather conditions, anywhere on or near the Earth where there is an unobstructed line of sight to four or more GPS satellites.
+A: GPS stands for Global Positioning System, a satellite-based navigation system that provides location and time information to GPS receivers anywhere on Earth.

 Most Popular Links :